johannphilippe/hypercurve/faust_lib/README.md

 # Hypercurve for Faust

-You don't need to use cmake, since the whole library is contained as source only inside [hypercurve_faust_lib](faust_hypercurve_lib).
-The files `hypercurve.lib` and `hypercurve_faust.h` located inside [hypercurve_faust_lib](./faust_hypercurve_lib) folder can be copied to your Faust library directoy.

-# Build

-If you still need to generate the output files yourself :
 The CMakeLists.txt file will generate a header only file that will later be included in the faustlibrary.
 In order to do that, you need to have [Quom](https://github.com/Viatorus/quom) installed.

 The Faust build basically consists of two steps :

-* Generate a header only hypercurve_faust.h that contains all hypercurve source code.
+* Generate a header only hypercurve_faust.h that contains all hypercurve.
-* Move hypercurve.lib and hypercurve_faust.h to the build directory and to the output direcctory.
+* Move hypercurve.lib and hypercurve_faust.h to the build directory.

-Then, you should be able to copy these two files to your Faust library directory.
+Then, you can copy these two files to your Faust library directory.